SandroMolling/SandroMolling/README.md

 ## 🚀 About Me

-🎓 I am **19 years old** and currently studying at
-**Fundação Escola Técnica Liberato Salzano Vieira da Cunha (Liberato)** in Brazil.
+🎓 I am **19 years old** and currently studying at **Fundação Escola Técnica Liberato Salzano Vieira da Cunha** in Brazil.

-📚 I am enrolled in the **Technical Course in Internet Informatics**.
+💻 I am enrolled in the **Technical Course in Internet Informatics**.

-💡 I enjoy building software, learning new technologies and improving my development skills.
+🤖 I worked as a **Robotics Instructor at EJR Robótica Educacional**, teaching programming logic and robotics concepts to students.

 🌎 Based in **Rio Grande do Sul, Brazil**